atlibby/CLI-atlibby/README.md

 *dmd dlang_program.d*

-After which you will press the RETURN key and type this into the CL to run your program:
+After which you will press the RETURN key and type this into the CL to run your program (be sure to include CL arguments next to this command so the program can do its magic):

 *./dlang_program*

+## Example Usage

+*./dlang_program CS120 is fun*
+*You wrote 3 arguments.*
+*Each argument has an average of 5 characters.*